Urena-luis/assured-workloads/README.md

 [Assured Workloads](https://cloud.google.com/assured-workloads) provides Google Cloud customers with the ability to apply security controls to an environment  in support of compliance requirements without compromising the quality of their cloud experience.
 Australia Regions with Assured Support enforces data residency for customer data at-rest to our two cloud regions in Australia (Sydney and Melbourne).
 It’s coupled with our new Assured Support service, which means that customer support will be provided from only five countries (United States, Australia, Canada, New Zealand, and the United Kingdom).

+[VPC Service Controls](https://cloud.google.com/vpc-service-controls) (VPC-SC) provides an extra layer of security defense for Google Cloud services that is independent of [Identity and Access Management (IAM)](https://cloud.google.com/iam/docs/).
+While Identity and Access Management enables granular identity-based access control, VPC-SC enables broader context-based perimeter security, such as controlling data ingress and egress across the perimeter.
+VPC-SC adds a logical boundary around Google Cloud APIs that are managed at the organization level and applied and enforced at the project level.

 Before proceeding with this guide, you should:

 -  Ensure that the Google Cloud services you are planning to use are [in scope for Australia Regions with Assured Support](https://cloud.google.com/assured-workloads/docs/supported-products)
+-  Ensure that you've read and understand the [purpose and usage of VPC-SC](https://cloud.google.com/vpc-service-controls/docs/overview) and its [service perimeters](https://cloud.google.com/vpc-service-controls/docs/service-perimeters).

 ## Design considerations

+Because VPC-SC protection affects cloud services functionality, we recommend that you plan the enablement of VPC-SC in advance, and consider VPC Service Controls during architecture design.
+It's important to keep VPC-SC design as simple as possible.
+We recommend that you avoid perimeter designs that use multiple bridges, perimeter network projects or a DMZ perimeter, and complex access levels.
+Read more about designing and architecting service perimeters [here](https://cloud.google.com/vpc-service-controls/docs/architect-perimeters).

 Assured Workloads folders modify Google Cloud's inherent global infrastructure to deliver products and services with FedRAMP High compliance requirements by adjusting Google Cloud products' global behavior and access paths.
 This includes disabling global APIs, including the products' underlying dependencies, to provide data residency.
 Customers are still responsible for configuring IAM permissions, networking, and GCP services to meet their compliance requirements.